hjc-love-code/PaintBoard/README.md

 - Step 1

-    > This is a project to simulate a app like Windows Paint
+    > This is a project to simulate a app like Windows Paint.